Hu Hesheng: Education and career

 Born in Shanghai, Hu studied mathematics at National Chiao Tung University (now Shanghai Jiaotong University) and Great China University.
 She received her master's degree in mathematics from Zhejiang University in 1952, under the supervision of Su Buqing.
-During 1952-1956, she was a researcher at the Institute of Mathematics of the Chinese Academy of Sciences.
+From 1952 to 1956, she was a researcher at the Institute of Mathematics of the Chinese Academy of Sciences.
 1956, she began working as a lecturer at Fudan University in Shanghai, later becoming an associate professor and eventually achieving full-time professorship.

 Service and recognition

 Hu served as vice president of the Chinese Mathematical Society and president of the Shanghai Mathematical Society.
 In 2002, she was chosen as the Emmy Noether Lecturer for that year's International Congress of Mathematicians in Beijing, China.
 She was elected as an academician of the Chinese Academy of Sciences in 1991 and as an academician of the Third World Academy of Science in 2003.